alchemyplatform/aa-sdk/site/smart-accounts/signers/contributing.md

       content: Contributing Your Signer
   - - meta
     - name: description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
   - - meta
     - property: og:description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
   - - meta
     - name: twitter:title
       content: Contributing Your Signer
   - - meta
     - name: twitter:description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new Signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your Signer.
 ---

 # Contributing Your Signer

-If you'd like to add your signer to this list, we welcome PRs!
+If you'd like to add your Signer to this list, we welcome PRs!
 Here's how to do it:

 1. Fork this [repo](https://github.com/alchemyplatform/aa-sdk)
 2. In [`site/.vitepress/config.ts`](https://github.com/alchemyplatform/aa-sdk/blob/main/site/.vitepress/config.ts), there is a `sidebar` property.
 Find the `Choosing a Signer` item and add a new entry in `items`.
 The `text` property of the entry is what will be visible in the sidebar and the `link` property should be `kebab-case`.
 This should match the file name in the next step.
 Place it above the `Externally Owned Account` guide. eg: